Width of a satellite knot and its companion: Introduction

-In order to prove the main theorem, we first construct a graph out of a tubular neighborhood of the companion knot $j$.
-Then we show that the graph has a unique loop $l$.
-Finally we prove respectively $w(L) \geqslant w(J)$ and $w(K)\geqslant n^2 w(L)$.
-In section 2 we introduce some basic concepts; in section 3 we construct the graph and establish some basic properties for it; in section 4 we associate each knot with a word in $F_2$, the free group generated by two elements, and then use it to help calculate the width.
+In section 2 we introduce some basic concepts and construct a graph associated to the neighborhood of the companion; in section 3 we prove that there is a simple loop in this graph, and such a loop is unique; in section 4 we associate each knot with a word in $Z_2$, the free monoid of rank 2, and then use it to help calculate the width.